Overleaf premium features

 Account and project level features

 Please note that certain premium features apply at the project level, like track-changes, compile time, and access to full history, and are based on the project owner's subscription.
-So, when invited to collaborate on a project owned by a someone with a subscription, users on the free plan can use those features within that project.
+So, when invited to collaborate on a project owned by someone with a subscription, users on the free plan can use those features within that project.

 Other premium features apply at the account level, and are controlled by you, the subscription holder.
-These are the features which include linking to external services, like Dropbox, GitHub, Git, Mendeley, and Zotero.
+These are the features that include linking to external services, like Dropbox, GitHub, Git, Mendeley, and Zotero.
 The majority of these do also confer benefits to those you work with, as described below:

 - Dropbox: A user with a premium subscription can link their account to Dropbox, to enable an automatic two-way sync between Overleaf and their Dropbox.
 This can be thought of as a 'personal' feature, as it does not allow collaborators to sync locally.
 For premium users who wish to enable collaborators to sync locally, we recommend the Git or GitHub sync options: